saadmk11/changelog-ci/README.md

 one to the optional configuration file.
 To learn more, see [Using an optional configuration file](#using-an-optional-configuration-file).

-To **Enable Commenting, Disable Committing, Group Changelog Items, Use Commit Messages** and some other options, see [Configuration](#configuration) to learn more.

 To integrate `Changelog PR` with your repositories Actions, Put this step inside your `.github/workflows/workflow.yml` file: